Some of you might not know the following thing about me: I LOVE CODING CHALLENGES and I’ve been “playing” around with them for a long time now…

 Note: If you haven’t completed this challenge yet, I would HIGHLY recommend and also it would be very helpful for you to go and solve it on your own first, then you can come back and see my solutions.

-Note 2: You might saw that I wrote solutions and that's because I have two extra solutions which are a little more advanced.
+Note 2: You might saw that I wrote solutions and that’s because I have two extra solutions which are a little more advanced.
 This is for those of you which are more experienced and want to spice it up a little bit.
-You can skip to that part. emoji-smiley
+You can skip to that part. :smiley:

 First solution - the beginner friendly way